Literary-Insights/blog/src/content/blog/Paranormality_ Why We See What Isn't There - Richard Wiseman.txt-1.md

 ---
-title: "Paranormality_ Why We See What Isn't There - Richard Wiseman"
+title: "Paranormality Why We See What Isn't There - Richard Wiseman"
-slug: paranormality_-why-we-see-what-isn-t-there-richard-wiseman
+slug: paranormality-why-we-see-what-isn-t-there-richard-wiseman
 tags:
   - book-summary
 excerpt: ""